2005-Aneeshdutt/kosh/README.md

 > Collections happen automatically, settlements reconcile in seconds, cashflow is
 > predicted daily, and payment anomalies are caught before they cost you money.

-Kosh is an AI Revenue-Operations Copilot built for the **Razorpay AI Builders** program.
-It deploys a crew of four specialized agents — orchestrated with **LangGraph** over a shared merchant state and reasoning with **Claude (Sonnet 5)** — all visible through a single real-time dashboard.
+Kosh is an AI Revenue-Operations Copilot  that  deploys a crew of four specialized agents — orchestrated with **LangGraph** over a shared merchant state and reasoning with **Claude (Sonnet 5)** — all visible through a single real-time dashboard.